 The story from my days in Tibet continues here with the bulk of the stay.
+I spent 11 days in all, back in 1985.

 This article is part of a diary based travelogue from a six month journey in 1985 to several countries in East and South East Asia: Japan, Taiwan, China, Philippines, Singapore, Malaysia and Thailand.